RePOSE: Fast 6D Object Pose Refinement via Deep Texture Rendering: Experiments

 \subsection{Quantitative Evaluations}

 \paragraph{Results on the LineMOD and Occlusion LineMOD datasets.} As shown in~\Cref{tab:result_of_linemod,tab:result_of_occlusion_linemod}, RePOSE achieves the state of the art ADD(-S) scores on the Occlusion LineMOD dataset.
-In comparison to PVNet~\cite{peng2019pvnet}, RePOSE successfully refines the initial pose estimate in all the object categories, achieving an improvement of $9.8$\% and $10.8$\% on the LineMOD and Occlusion LineMOD dataset respectively.
-On the LineMOD dataset, our score is comparable to the state-of-the art EfficientPose~\cite{bukschat2020efficientpose} which is slower than RePOSE.
-The key difference is mainly on the \texttt{ape} and \texttt{duck} categories where our initial pose estimator PVNet~\cite{peng2019pvnet} performs poorly.
+In comparison to PVNet~\cite{peng2019pvnet}, RePOSE successfully refines the initial pose estimate in all the objects, achieving an improvement of $9.8$\% and $10.8$\% on the LineMOD and Occlusion LineMOD dataset respectively.
+On the LineMOD dataset, our score is comparable to the state-of-the art EfficientPose~\cite{bukschat2020efficientpose}.
+The key difference is mainly on \texttt{ape} and \texttt{duck} where our initial pose estimator PVNet~\cite{peng2019pvnet} performs poorly.
 Interestingly, for small objects like \texttt{ape} and \texttt{duck} in the Occlusion LineMOD dataset, we show a significant improvement of $10.2$ and $15.1$ respectively over the prior art HybridPose~\cite{Song_2020_CVPR}.
-RePOSE is also effective on the challening symmetric object categories like \texttt{eggbox} and \texttt{glue}.

 \paragraph{Results on the YCB-Video dataset.} \Cref{tab:ycb} shows the result on the YCB-Video dataset~\cite{xiang2018posecnn}.
 We also performed experiments using RePOSE as a 6D object tracker using the tracking algorithm proposed in \cite{li2018deepim}.
-RePOSE achieves comparable performance with other methods with a $4$ times faster runtime of $71$ FPS.
+RePOSE achieves comparable performance with other methods with a $4$ times faster runtime of $80$ FPS for refinement of 5 objects.
 Further, the result with tracking demonstrates that RePOSE is useful as a real-time 6D object tracker.
-Note, the scores are heavily affected by the use of synthetic data and various data augmentation \cite{labbe2020}.
-For instance, \cite{labbe2020} used one million synthetic images during training, making it hard to compare against fairly.
+Note, the scores are heavily affected by the use and amount of synthetic data and various data augmentation~\cite{labbe2020}.
+For instance, CosyPose~\cite{labbe2020} used one million synthetic images during training, making it hard to compare against fairly.
+However, our method achieves comparable performance using $500$ times less training images.